Nexmo/nexmo-developer/_documentation/conversation/code-snippets/event/delete-event.md

 # Delete an Event

-In this code snippet you will see how to delete an Event.
+In this code snippet you learn how to delete an Event.

 ## Example